Bulat-Ziganshin/FARSH/README.md

 aligned-farsh-x86         |   6.255 GB/s =  5.825 GiB/s  |   6.336 GB/s =  5.901 GiB/s

-Internal loop speed is a hard limit for the speed of any future FARSH version, while version 0.2 speed includes time for pretty slow high-level hashing.
+Internal loop speed is a hard limit for the speed of any future FARSH version, while version 0.2 speed includes time required for pretty slow high-level hashing.
 Future versions should replace it with faster algorithm still satisfying the [SMHasher] requirements, making overall hash speed within 10% of the internal loop speed.